-In-school conference with student (30), and contact with parent/guardian (31), and one or more of the following disciplinary actions:
+Each infraction when appropriate will result in (30) In-school conference with student, and (31) contact with parent/guardian, and one or more of the following disciplinary actions:

-- Conference with student (30)

-- Conference with a parent (31)
+- (30) Conference with student - (31) Conference with a parent

-- Assignment of reflective written work, work detail, and/or restitution (i.e.: property/damages) (32)

-- Behavioral or student self-improvement agreement (33)

-- Loss of privileges (34)

-- Peer mediation (35)

-- Daily or weekly report to parents (36)

-- Referral to Guidance Counselor, School Nurse, School Psychologist, School Social Worker, Behavior Specialist, School-based Intervention Team (S-BIT), Community Agency/Services or similar resource (excluding the Mobile Response Team) (58)

-- Referral to Mobile Response Team (60)

-- Detention (38)

-- Bicycle privilege revoked (39)

-- Parking privilege revoked (40)

-- Referral to Dept. of Highway Safety and Motor Vehicles (41)

-- In-school suspension (ISS).
-(The student will report to school at the stipulated time but will not be able to follow the regular schedule or to attend extracurricular activities.)
-(42)

-- Bus suspension (The student will not access school transportation for any reason, during the period of suspension.
-The student is required to attend school during the period of bus suspension.)
-(43)

-- Out-of-school suspension (OSS) (The student will not be permitted on any school board property during the period of suspension) (44)

-- Referral to law enforcement agency (investigation or arrest) (46)

-- Recommendation for bus expulsion (47)

-- Recommendation for expulsion (48)

-- Alternative to suspension (ATS) (49)

-- Change of placement (ESE only, 45-day rule) (50)

-- Threat assessment (51)

-- Functional Behavioral Assessment/Behavioral Intervention Plan (52)

-- Confiscation of items or devices (53)

-- Recommendation for alternative placement (57)
+- (32) Assignment of reflective written work, work detail, and/or restitution (i.e.: property/damages) - (33) Behavioral or student self-improvement agreement - (34) Loss of privileges - (35) Peer mediation - (36) Daily or weekly report to parents - (38) Detention (non-instructional time) - (39) Bicycle privilege revoked - (40) Parking privilege revoked - (41) Referral to Dept. of Highway Safety and Motor Vehicles - (42) In-school suspension (ISS).
+(The student will report to school at the stipulated time but will not be able to follow the regular schedule or to attend extracurricular activities.) - (43) Bus suspension (The student will not access school transportation for any reason, during the period of suspension.
+The student is required to attend school during the period of bus suspension.) - (44) Out-of-school suspension (OSS) (The student will not be permitted on any school board property during the period of suspension.) - (46) Referral to law enforcement agency (investigation or arrest) - (47) Recommendation for bus expulsion - (48) Recommendation for expulsion - (49) Alternative to suspension (ATS) (includes TOOLS, Saturday School, etc..) - (50) Change of placement (ESE only, 45-day rule) - (51) Threat assessment - (52) Functional Behavioral Assessment/Behavioral Intervention Plan - (53) Confiscation of items or devices - (57) Recommendation for alternative placement - (58) Referral to Guidance Counselor, School Nurse, School Psychologist, School Social Worker, Behavior Specialist, School-based Intervention Team (S-BIT), Community Agency/Services or similar resource (excluding the Mobile Response Team) - (60) Referral to Mobile Response Team - (61) reintegration Meeting